open-telemetry/opentelemetry-specification/specification/overview.md

 This document provides an overview of the pillars of telemetry that OpenTelemetry supports and defines important fundamental terms.

-You can find additional definitions for the terms in this document in the [glossary](glossary.md).
+You can find additional definitions for these terms in the [glossary](glossary.md).

 ## Distributed tracing